DannyCamenisch/competitive-programming/README.md

-Except for borrowed code (and whatever borrowing that code implies), unless otherwise stated, the code is under the _Do What The Fuck You Want To Public License_, see [LICENSE](LICENSE) for details.
+Except for borrowed code (and whatever borrowing that code implies), unless otherwise stated, the code is under the _The Unlicense_, see [LICENSE](LICENSE) for details.